m-matthews/CarND-Vehicle-Detection/writeup.md

                              (2, 410, 538)),
 ```

 The following images show the scale and indicate the number of scanned 64x64 window segments.
-Note that the first square is 'thickened' to show the scanning window size.
+Note that the first square is thicker to show the scanning window size.

 1) Image Scale: 1.0, Y Start: 402, Y Stop: 498.